One of our most important activities is the Research Group which has found out so much about the area over many years.

 Abergavenny Local History Society membership is open to all and costs £15 per person per year.

-Join or rejoin from September 1st to receive the information
+Join or rejoin now to receive the information

 We usually provide a series of lectures and visits for our members, but due to this year’s Covid restrictions our lectures have been provided via Zoom and it has only been possible to organise one visit.